AzerSD/AzerSD/README.md

 <h1 align="left">Hey 👋 What's up?</h1>

 I'm an avid self-learner and passionate about IT.
-I'm currently a software engineering student at [42Heilbronn](https://www.42heilbronn.de/en/).

-I have experience in diverse programming languages and technologies.
-My current goal is to deepen my knowledge in the Cyber-Security field.
+I recently graduated from [42HN](https://www.42heilbronn.de/en/) and currently pursuing a career in CyberSecurity

 <!-- I have a variety of interests: